-Today I’m going to talk about REITs ( Real Estate Investment Trusts) what are they, what is the upside and downside of owning a REIT compared to other investments and more specifically real estate.
+Today I’m going to talk about REITs (Real Estate Investment Trusts) what are they, what are the upside and downsides of owning a REIT compared to other investments and more specifically real estate.

 What exactly are REITs?

 REITs is a fantastic way to add diversity and growth to your portfolio.
 You can generally think about REITs like a mutual fund for real estate.

 What a real estate investment trust essentially does is that it collects money from investors who get shares proportional to their investment and then professional managers invest the money in real estate which is usually done in one of 3 ways:

 - The REIT simply buys property and rents it out collecting rental income and paying it in the form of dividends to investors